 Who's this for?

-It’s not cheap, far from it, but is still more affordable than those phones.
+It's not cheap, far from it, but is still more affordable than those phones – and as the phone gets older, its price keeps dropping.
 The Huawei P20 Pro is also more interesting than Samsung’s latest, which is a big win for Huawei.

 Should you buy it?

-If you want the best handheld low light image quality you can get in a phone matched with near-unbeatable battery life in a phone of this size, the Huawei P20 Pro is absolutely worth a buy.
+If you want great low light image quality you can get in a phone matched with near-unbeatable battery life in a phone of this size, the Huawei P20 Pro is absolutely worth a buy.

 You just need to be willing to trade away some brand prestige and a little software gloss here and there.